 - UCEP-University College Entrance Program;

 Applicants follow a three-phase process which includes mandatory participation in counselling sessions and provision of full documentation.

 Applications for full and part time studies must be received by the Administering Office on or before March 1st.
 Please note that this deadline date applies to all semesters within the following academic year.
 Only complete applications will be accepted.

 Any application received after March 1st will be considered late and only considered after all on-time applications have been processed.

-For detailed information about eligibility, application procedures and related assistance provisions and limitations, please see the Student Handbook or contact the PSSSP division at:
+For detailed information about eligibility, application procedures and related assistance provisions and limitations, please see the PSSSP Student Handbook – May 2017 or contact the PSSSP division at:

 Nunatsiavut Government – PSSSP